 - Article Type:

 "Spectre" is an attack that utilizes the speculative execution mechanism in modern processors to create a side-channel attack using the processor cache.
 Local execution of a crafted program is required to conduct the exploit.

 The Spectre exploit has been demonstrated to communicate arbitrary kernel space memory contents to an unprivileged user process.
 However, the Spectre exploit may be utilized to create arbitrary illegal information flows between two cooperating subjects running crafted code.

 Extreme products utilize a number of different processor architectures, some of which contain the Spectre vulnerability.
+Currently demonstrated Spectre exploits require execution of crafted code installed on the target device.
 Extreme products that do not provide a mechanism to execute third-party code are not exposed to Spectre exploits provided other unauthorized means are not employed to gain privileged access to the system to install code.
-Extreme products that offer a mechanism to execute third-party code are being assessed to determine the scope of exposure and available mitigations.

 Extreme products deployed in virtual environments may be exposed to Spectre if the hosting environment is vulnerable.

 Extreme continues to monitor and evaluate upstream vendor processor microcode and software updates.
 Patches or other mitigations may be deployed in future software updates.

 (1)Extreme is evaluating the stability and performance impacts of possible patches to the processor microcode and OS kernel.
 A final remediation plan is pending completion of testing.
 Due to the nature and scope of changes required to implement available patches, there are currently no plans to backport Spectre/Meltdown remediations to currently shipping releases.
 Customers are advised to implement the suggested mitigations to control import and execution of user scripts.